wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 - [2018-SQL Queries for Mere Mortals: A Hands-On Guide to Data Manipulation in SQL-4th Edition](https://parg.co/oUa)

+### SQL

+- [2019-How to Teach People SQL #Book#](https://dataschool.com/how-to-teach-people-sql/): This book will help you empathize with people learning SQL for the first time.

+- [2019-Learn SQL #Book#](https://dataschool.com/learn-sql/): Welcome to our PostgreSQL interactive SQL Tutorial!
+We’ve designed this specifically for tech-savvy folks to learn enough SQL to be able to do their own analysis and data fetching.

+- [2019-SQL Optimization #Book#](https://dataschool.com/sql-optimization/): Get exposed to the most common techniques for improving query speed and database performance.
+Learn how to optimize queries by modifying SQL.
+Understand how indexes work and when to apply them.

+### Datawarehouse

+- [2019-Cloud Data Management #Book#](https://dataschool.com/data-governance/): Learn how to manage your data stack and set up processes to get the most out of your data in your organization.

 ## Collection

 - [2016-Readings in Databases #Collection#](https://github.com/rxin/db-readings): A list of papers essential to understanding databases and building new data systems.